Laurence Olivier: Technique and reputation

 Together with Richardson and Gielgud, Olivier was internationally recognised as one of the "great trinity of theatrical knights" who dominated the British stage during the middle and later decades of the 20th century.
 In an obituary tribute in The Times, Bernard Levin wrote, "What we have lost with Laurence Olivier is glory.
 He reflected it in his greatest roles; indeed he walked clad in it—you could practically see it glowing around him like a nimbus. ... no one will ever play the roles he played as he played them; no one will replace the splendour that he gave his native land with his genius."
 Billington commented:

 After Olivier's death, Gielgud reflected, "He followed in the theatrical tradition of Kean and Irving.
 He respected tradition in the theatre, but he also took great delight in breaking tradition, which is what made him so unique.
 He was gifted, brilliant, and one of the great controversial figures of our time in theatre, which is a virtue and not a vice at all."

 Olivier said in 1963 that he believed he was born to be an actor, but his colleague Peter Ustinov disagreed; he commented that although Olivier's great contemporaries were clearly predestined for the stage, "Larry could have been a notable ambassador, a considerable minister, a redoubtable cleric.
 At his worst, he would have acted the parts more ably than they are usually lived."
 The director David Ayliff agreed that acting did not come instinctively to Olivier as it did to his great rivals.
-He observed, "Ralph was a natural actor, he couldn't stop being a perfect actor; Olivier did it through sheer hard work and determination."
+He observed, "Ralph [Richardson] was a natural actor, he couldn't stop being a perfect actor; Olivier did it through sheer hard work and determination."
 The American actor William Redfield had a similar view:

 In comparing Olivier and the other leading actors of his generation, Ustinov wrote, "It is of course vain to talk of who is and who is not the greatest actor.
 There is simply no such thing as a greatest actor, or painter or composer".
 Nonetheless, some colleagues, particularly film actors such as Spencer Tracy, Humphrey Bogart and Lauren Bacall, came to regard Olivier as the finest of his peers.
 Peter Hall, though acknowledging Olivier as the head of the theatrical profession, thought Richardson the greater actor.
 Olivier's claim to theatrical greatness lay not only in his acting, but as, in Hall's words, "the supreme man of the theatre of our time", pioneering Britain's National Theatre.
-As Bragg identified, "no one doubts that the National is perhaps his most enduring monument".
+As Melvyn Bragg identified, "no one doubts that the National is perhaps his most enduring monument".